Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 Don’t forget to ‘Save’ it once you’re done, and make sure to preview your pop-up survey and activate it when you are ready to shoot it.

 Creating a popup survey is not the end of the journey.
-Once the survey starts pulling responses from the visitors, you should analyze the data to make sense of the feedback.
+Once the survey pulls visitors’ responses, you should analyze the data to make sense of the feedback.

-Great thing is that Qualaroo offers an analytics dashboard for Sentiment Analysis.
-This technology scans all the responses and tells you the emotions displayed in the responses.
+The great thing is that Qualaroo offers an analytics dashboard for Sentiment Analysis.
+This technology scans all the responses and tells you the emotions displayed in them.

 So, if you want to know how your customers feel (literally) about your brand/product/service or what’s trending among them, leverage this feature and analyze the vocabulary representing the emotions through word clouds.

-It’s way easier than crunching a huge amount of data with numbers and free-range responses!
+It’s way easier than crunching massive data with numbers and free-range responses!

 Use Popup Surveys to Capture Quick, Reliable Feedback